 The Importance of Sauces

-Sauces have their importance across the culinary landscape, but in recent days, many can be seen as outdated and somewhat pointless in a dish.
+Sauces are important across the culinary landscape, but recently, many can be seen as outdated and somewhat pointless in a dish.
 What's often overlooked is that many important sauces are the basic building blocks for final sauces.

 I always tell people that sauces are the first step if you truly want to improve your cooking and recognition of flavors.
 There are many complicated sauces out there, many we will post recipes for.
 Still, you can learn to use herbs and other aromatics at their most basic level and, most importantly, recognize their flavor notes and how they change in the cooking process.